toolleeo/cli-apps/README.md

 * [so](https://github.com/samtay/so) - Terminal interface for Stack Overflow.
 * [socialscan](https://github.com/iojw/socialscan) - Python library and CLI for accurately querying username and email usage on online platforms.
 * [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
 Search and browse stack overflow without leaving the terminal
+* [wiki-tui](https://github.com/Builditluc/wiki-tui) - A simple and easy to use Wikipedia Text User Interface.
 * [wikit](https://github.com/KorySchneider/wikit) - A command line program for getting Wikipedia summaries easily.

 ## <a name="organizers"></a>Organizers and calendars